cybera/dev-interview/README.md

 https://github.com/neo4j/neo4j-python-driver

-Note: For simple queries like you'll be running here, you can call `driver.session.run(...)` directly.
+Note: For simple queries like you'll be running here, you can call `driver.session().run("MATCH (p:Person) ... ")` directly.
 Don't worry about running your queries within transactions.

 ### Docker